 The Final Conference Report contains a specific line item allocation for Reading Instruction.
 The Superintendent recommends that the District use these funds to provide ongoing embedded professional development support for schools through Instructional Coaches.
-Reading Instruction, in conjunction with the federal programs Title I - Part A, Title II - Part A, and/or Class Size Reduction flexible funding (CSR - Instructional Coaches - Project 4104), will place full or part-time Instructional Coaches in elementary, middle, and high schools as needed.
+Reading Instruction, in conjunction with the federal programs Title I - Part A and Title II - Part A, will place full or part-time Instructional Coaches in elementary, middle, and high schools as needed.
 The embedded professional development activities provided by the Instructional Coaches are directly related to student achievement issues and reflect intensive efforts to increase achievement through the more highly developed cognitive base of teachers in the area of literacy.
-Reading Instruction will provide 8.50 Instructional Reading Coaches for a total of \$0.7 million; however, the allocation may be adjusted at the school level once testing results for fiscal year 2015-2016 are received.
+Reading Instruction will provide 11.30 Instructional Reading Coaches for a total of \$0.9 million; however, the allocation may be adjusted at the school level once testing results for fiscal year 2018-2019 are received.